 Corporate Tax in Hong Kong

-9 min read|Last Updated: September 27, 2021|
+9 min read|Last Updated: August 20, 2024|

 A corporate tax in Hong Kong is a regulatory fee charged on the profit of a firm.
 After deducting expenses and calculating operating costs including the Cost of Goods Sold (COGS) and depreciation from revenues, authorized tax rates are applied to calculate the legal obligation a business owes to the government.
 Rules regarding corporate taxation vary around the world.
-All current expenses involved in the operation of a business are fully tax-deductible.
-Investments and real estate purchased with the intent of generating income for the business are also deductible.

-Corporate tax in Hong Kong is payable by an individual carrying out a trade, operating a business, or providing a service.
 This applies to all business entities, whether a corporation, partnership, or sole proprietorship.
 It is more beneficial for business owners to pay corporate taxes as compared to individual taxes as corporate taxes often come with returns deductions on medical insurance for families as well as fringe benefits including retirement plans and tax-deferred trusts

 History of Hong Kong’s Corporate Tax

-After the war, the British and Hong Kong governments again proposed to establish a normal income tax and also planned to increase the rates of tax as high as possible.
-A 50% tax rate was proposed, but the business community again opposed, and the Chinese businessmen were unyielding in their opposition.
+A 50% tax rate was proposed, but the business community again opposed it, and the Chinese businessmen were unyielding in their opposition.
 They formed an organization called the Chinese Anti-Direct Tax Commission and marched in protest on the government house.
 They also wrote letters of complaint to the Colonial Office in London.
 As a compromise, the system devised in 1940 was revised in 1947.
-Its name was changed to the Inland Revenue Ordinance from the War Revenue Ordinance, but its basic structure remained much the same and the highest rate of tax was 10%.
-Since then, the act has gone through many other amendments.

 Current Corporate Tax Policies in Hong Kong

-Corporate Tax Policies in Hong Kong
+Corporate Taxation Rules and Two-Tier Profits Tax Regime in Hong Kong

-Hong Kong follows a flat-rate principle of single-tier and double-tier corporations.
-As of April 1, 2018, a two-tier profits tax rate regime has been applied.
 The two-tier profits tax regime applies to both corporations and unincorporated businesses by lowering the tax rate for the first HK$2 million of assessable profits.
 The first HK$2 million of profits will be taxed at one-half of the general tax rate which is 8.25% for corporations, however, the remaining profits will continue to be taxed at a 16.5% tax rate.
-For unincorporated businesses, the first HK$2 million of profits will also be taxed at one-half of the tax rate, which is 7.5%, and the remaining profits will continue to be taxed at a 15% tax rate.

 How to Pay Corporate Taxes in Hong Kong